jon-harper/clock-3/docs/assembly/z_axis/index.md

 1. Assemble the bed frame.
 2. Install the Z steppers and floor sealing bearing.
-3. Install the Z gantries and limit switches.
+3. Install the Z gantries and attach the bed frame.
-4. Attach the bed frame and align the linear rails.
+4. Install the limit switches and align the Z linear rails.
-5. Lubricate and install the lead screws.
+5. Add the bed to the bed frame.

 When you're ready, we'll get started.